GitGuardian/ggshield/README.md

 ## Docker

-The GitGuardian Shield docker scanning tool (`ggshield scan docker`) is used to scan local docker images for secrets present in the image's creation process (`dockerfile` and build arguments) and in the image's layers' filesystem.
+The GitGuardian Shield docker scanning tool (`ggshield secret scan docker`) is used to scan local docker images for secrets present in the image's creation process (`dockerfile` and build arguments) and in the image's layers' filesystem.